lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 you are done !!

-You can now go into PixInsight and install the RC Astro tools or Starnet++ to test Cuda acceleration
+You can now go into PixInsight and install RC Astro tools to test Cuda acceleration

 **Installation of future versions of PixInsight**